-Literally beer room.
+A room, or other place (usually a German style inn, or tavern, where beer is served.
 These places should be small and to-the-point minimal, focused on drink.
 Often these days the term is used for marketing rather than any strict application of the definition, so in terms of what you can expect to find, that may differ a little.
 Often these places will not open until mid-late afternoon.

 Example: Mogk’s Bierstube, Frankfurt, Germany